-The number of applications received for major developments has decreased since last year, which is a possible reflection of the continuing of difficulties in the local and national economy.
+The number of applications received for major developments has decreased since last year, which is a possible reflection of the continuing difficulties within the local and national economy.

 The amount of officer time needed to deal with applications for major schemes can vary greatly.
-During this year we have dealt with a number of very large and complex planning applications which include sites which are now contributing to the City’s housing need, examples of large housing approvals included; Former Hooe Lake Quarry (184 dwellings), Former Plym View Primary School (50 dwellings), Plot A1 Millbay (102 dwellings) and Land East and West of Pennycross Close (209 dwellings).
+During this year we have dealt with a number of very large and complex planning applications which include sites which are now contributing to the City’s housing need, examples of large housing approvals include: Former Civil Service Sports Club (77 dwellings), Nightingale Close (70 dwellings), and Former Sports Ground at Harwell Street (56 dwellings).

 We have easily exceeded the national targets for timescales for determining applications and over the last year and performance within three of the categories, Major, Minor and Other Planning Applications has improved further.
-However we are still continuing to strive to improve performance with local target setting and undertaking benchmarking exercises with other local authorities and are a pilot authority for the PAS Quality Framework project.
+However we are still continuing to strive to improve performance with local target setting and undertaking benchmarking exercises with other local authorities and in 2014/2015 we were a pilot authority for the PAS Quality Framework project.

 This page of the monitoring report was last updated January 2016.